 In an ever-changing economy, quality services and supports that result in positive outcomes for persons that receive services in a cost-effective manner are crucial.
 DWMHA continues to move toward a system that ensures accountability and transparency relative to service quality and cost.
 As a result, the DWMHA QI Unit will continue to develop, train and implement a standardized system in which to measure performance and outcomes.
 These measurements will ensure accountability and transparency relative to the quality of services and cost.
 The DWMHA's self-monitoring/self-regulating plan is a component of the CQI process.
-This process is designed to provide an organized documented process for assuring that eligible Detroit and Wayne County residents are receiving services for mental health, substance disorders and intellectual developmental disabilities that are both medically necessary and appropriate, conform to accepted standards of care, and achieve the consumer's desired outcomes.
+This process is designed to provide an organized documented process for assuring that eligible Detroit and Wayne County residents are receiving quality services for members with Serious Mental Illness, Severe Emotional Disturbance, Substance Use Disorders, Developmental Disabilities, and Co-Occurring Disorders that are both medically necessary and appropriate, conform to accepted standards of care, and achieve the member desired outcomes.